How to Get a Deal on a Halloween Costume

-If you're like Jack and Sally and think all other holidays pale in comparison to Halloween, you'll want to break out all things festive in order to celebrate the big day in style.
-Luckily for those on a budget, some of our favorite stores offer impressive discounts on costumes and decor to suit all levels of gruesome (or cute!).
+If you're a wannabe Jack or Sally and think other holidays pale in comparison to Halloween, you'll want to break out all things festive this month.
+Luckily, some of your favorite stores offer impressive discounts on costumes and decor to suit all levels of gruesome or cute!

-If you're lacking in creativity and want to shop for your complete look online, we recommend that you shop full costumes rather than individual pieces and accessories that can hike up the cost.
-You're likely to nab a good deal on a variety of full superhero or Star Wars costumes at Walmart.
-Last year's best offer saw a full adult's Iron Man outfit fall to just $7, while a kids' Darth Vader ensemble dropped to just $5.
+If you want to buy your complete look online, we recommend you shop full costumes, rather than individual pieces and accessories that can hike up the cost.
+You're likely to nab a good deal on a variety of full superhero and character costumes at Amazon, as competitive deals will show up in its daily deal section throughout the month.
+Also consider Walmart, which should move Halloween items to its clearance section by October 27.

-If you're throwing a festive bash and are looking for ways to decorate your house on a budget, shop department stores like Kohl's or Kmart that will allow you to collect items in-store to avoid shipping fees on otherwise cheap items.
+But if you're throwing a festive bash and looking for ways to decorate your house on a budget, shop places like Kohl's and Target that'll allow you to pick up products in-store — and thus avoid shipping fees on otherwise cheap items.